 How Anxiety Creates Digestive Issues

 Digestive issues are a prominent part of living with anxiety.
 In fact, it can be so normal that many people don't even realize that anxiety is affecting the way they digest food.
 Some issues - like panic disorder - can actually be made worse because of digestion issues.
-Make sure you've taken my anxiety test if you haven't yet.
+Make sure you've taken my free 7 minute anxiety test if you haven't yet.

 It's nearly impossible to come up with a complete list of all of the ways digestion is affected by anxiety, but the following are just a few examples of how stress and anxiety can affect your digestive tract:

 The changes that affect digestion don't start in your stomach.
 They actually start in your brain.

 The human brain has a limited amount of resources.
 When you experience anxiety, what you're actually experiencing is an activation of the "fight or flight" response, which is designed to make it easier for you to escape danger.

 The fight or flight response takes up a lot of your brain's resources, so to compensate it slows down parts of your brain that aren't as necessary, such as the muscles involved in digestion.
 Normally, since the fight or flight response is only supposed to be temporary, you would never notice that your digestion was changed.
 But because anxiety is a constant, long term, chronic issue, you're left with a digestive tract that is not running correctly.

 That can cause several different issues, but of course it often leads to constipation, diarrhea, gas, bloating, and traditional indigestion.